lilin-bme/lilin-bme.github.io/index.md

 - Aug 3, 2023: Paper on "direct and quantitative assessments of near‑infrared tissue penetration in biological tissues using surface‑enhanced Raman scattering" was accepted by *MED-X* journal.
 - May 25, 2023: Haoqiang XIE's undergraduate Program was awarded as the 'National Student Innovation and Entrepreneurship Training Program'.
 - May 15, 2023: Our academic paper on 'non-invasive localization of in vivo deep lesion using transmission Raman spectroscopy' was accepted by *Advanced Science*.
-- May 05, 2023: Our teamm (Zongyu WU, Haoqiang XIE, Mingyuan XIA, and Yang Luo) won NO.1 Medal in the Shanghai College Student Competition Challenge Cup , with the project of "Penetrating Vision: Transmission Raman spectroscopy for Non-invasive Diagnosis".
+- May 05, 2023: Our team (Zongyu WU, Haoqiang XIE, Mingyuan XIA, and Yang Luo) won NO.1 Medal in the Shanghai College Student Competition Challenge Cup, with the project of "Penetrating Vision: Transmission Raman spectroscopy for Non-invasive Diagnosis".
 - Apr 05, 2023: Haoqi HE was awarded Excellent Graduate at SJTU.
 Congrats.
 - Mar 05, 2023: Haoqi HE has passed the master defense.
 - July 22, 2022: Paper on 'design of NIR-II SERS Nanotags' was accepted by the Journal of Physical Chemistry C. Congrats to the first author Haoqi HE.